 We all have bad days.
 Whoa Nelly, do we have bad days!
 A bad night’s sleep starts the day off all wrong, or there’s a problem with the trains making you late for work.
 Maybe your boss is in a bad mood and it impacts your day too.
 No matter what the cause, you have the power to turn it around.
-Try some of these tips to get your bad day back on track.

 Get out of your head, get out of that space, go for a walk, or make a cup of tea.
 You can put a stressful thought in a star here or check out something that entertains you online like kittens.
 Take your mind off what is frustrating you.